todbot/Blink1Control2/NOTES.md

 ## NOTES

 Random notes / documentation while developing the app
+===

+NOTE: consider this historical info. most of these are out-of-date as of Nov 2017

 ### App capability changes / To-do's
 - TODO: Entirely rethink color pattern architecture